-That's the first stage of improving your content strategy - you've identified the main challenges that you need to overcome.
+That's the first stage of improving your B2B content marketing strategy - you've identified the main challenges that you need to overcome.

 Next you need to work out what the overall direction will be.
 That will depend on the challenge you have identified.

 iIf you have identified that you want to get more visitors to your website, your overall strategy might be to improve rankings by writing targeted content twice a week.

 If you want to increase the number of leads coming from visitors, then your overall strategy might be to improve the conversion rate by creating more enticing gated content.

 To go with your new strategy you now need to update your content marketing plan.

 Before you leap in, be really clear about who you want to talk to.
 Your target market is NOT everybody!
 Focus on the people who will make you the most profit and create a clear picture of who they are and what content they need.
 The rest will be much easier once you have that clarity.

 Next, you'll want a list of actions that need to be achieved, along with a clear deadline and agreement who is going to be responsible for each.